By John Finnegan |

 Bonus Tip: If you want to find screenplays online to read, simply type in the name of the film/tv show in question, followed by 'screenplay pdf' (e.g. 'The Matrix Screenplay Pdf').
 You'll quickly find what you're looking for.

 And if you don't fancy reading screenplays, you can always listen to them.
-Our podcast, The Script Department, has over 40 episodes of original script readings accompanied by atmospheric sound and cinematic music.
-Listen wherever you get your podcasts!
+Our podcast, Short-Fi, has loads of original script readings accompanied by atmospheric sound and cinematic music.
+Listen below or wherever you get your podcasts!

 John Finnegan is an Executive Producer at The Script Department and a Senior Lecturer in screenwriting at Falmouth University.
 Find him @johnfinnegan247